timskillman/Pi3C/README.md

 ~~~~

 *Note: If it doesn't work, you need to change CastleCreator's permissions and do the following ...*
-*  1. In the desktop folder, navigate to 'CastleCreator' and click the right button and select 'Permissions'*
+ 1. *In the desktop folder, navigate to 'CastleCreator' and click the right button and select 'Permissions'*
-*  2. Under the Permissions tab, All three dropdowns should be set to 'Anyone' and then select OK.*
+ 2. *Under the Permissions tab, All three dropdowns should be set to 'Anyone' and then select OK.*
-*  3. Try ./CastleCreator again and it should run*
+ 3. *Try ./CastleCreator again and it should run*

 You will notice the 'options.txt' file and other txt files.
 If you feel adventurous, try changing the screen resolution or set fullscreen to 'true'.
 The 'options.txt' file is an easy of customising a game or an app without having to recompile your code.